TIBHannover/oer-github-tutorial/tutorial.md

 ## Quick Start

-> If you want to get started really quickly, you can follow this quick start tutorial and create a simple OER within just a few minutes.
+If you want to get started quickly, you can follow this quick start tutorial and create a simple OER within just a few minutes.

 ### 1. Create a GitHub account, if you don't have one yet
 > As we will host our OER on [GitHub](https://github.com/), a free GitHub account is required.